simpleuiux/yi-ningwang.com/content/blog/fireaware/index.md

 </div>

 <h6 style=" font-size: 16px; margin-bottom:-30px; margin-top:60px; text-transform:uppercase">
-LOw-fi wireframes</h6>
+Low-Fi wireframes</h6>

 #### Start bringing it to life

-My approach is to sketch and to white‐board ideas and processes with my teammates.
-Since I have worked on many existing designs, it was relatively easy to move straight into hi‐fidelity designs later on.
+My approach involves sketching and whiteboarding ideas and processes in collaboration with my teammates.
+Given my prior experience with various existing designs, transitioning into high-fidelity designs at a later stage was a seamless process.

 <div class="kg-card kg-image-card kg-width-full">